 - Physiology of healing – Each person heals differently.
 Healing physiology is a culmination of many elements guided by the patient’s genetics, immune system, general systemic diseases, and nutrition.
 Eating healthy is a major factor in improving general health and healing potential and is one that can be easily influenced.
 Vitamins, particularly Vitamin D, is also an important factor in the health of our bone and is recommended in higher dosage before and after dental implant therapy.

 - Emotional state – There is a strong relationship between our emotional state and healing.
-Anxiety, depression, and negative thoughts diminish our healing potential, while positive thoughts, confidence, hope, and meditation greatly promote it.
+Stress, anxiety, constant state of overwhelmingness, depression, and negative thoughts diminish our healing potential and can lead to poor healing in general.
+On the other hand, positive thoughts, calmness, a state of gratitude and happiness, confidence, hope, and meditation greatly promote it.
 Healthy lifestyles, yoga, exercise, music, connection to family, friends, and the community, and mediation can all help to improve one’s emotional state and optimize the body’s ability to heal.

 - Disease – Any systemic disease that affects the patient’s immune system, such as cancer, poorly controlled diabetes, and others that diminish the body’s natural defense mechanism can affect healing and health.
 Patients should get regular medical check-ups and do their best to stay healthy.